coleins/Enquest-Training/Configurations.md

 Ensure to have both Paymaster 12 setup and TAPA dll folders

-run the paymaster setup (blue icon ). the file path during instalation is Bitplus/paymaster copy the TAPA dll folder and paste in the bitplus folder (sibling to paymaster) in open the Tapa folder and run as admin the BSPLRegKeyDecryptRegistration_64Bit and BitNetPostingRegistration_64Bit copy the TAPA dll files to the syswow64 folder in drive C Pull shortcut from the server by going to the bitplus folder win + R //ip or pc name, if access is limited then look for the paymaster application and pull the shortcut to the desktop
+Run the paymaster setup (blue icon ). the file path during instalation is Bitplus/paymaster Copy the TAPA dll folder and paste in the bitplus folder (sibling to paymaster) Open the Tapa folder and run as admin the BSPLRegKeyDecryptRegistration_64Bit and BitNetPostingRegistration_64Bit Copy the TAPA dll files to the syswow64 folder in drive C Pull shortcut from the server by going to the bitplus folder win + R //ip or pc name, if access is limited then look for the paymaster application and pull the shortcut to the desktop

 #UPDATE PAYMASTER DESKTOP#################################################